dhanushe/Eduvance/README.md

 # Eduvance
-Hackathon Submission
-Dhanush Eashwar, Aryaman Kukal
+Hackathon Submission by Dhanush Eashwar, and Aryaman Kukal